Secret Management

 When you select OAuth2

-, Vault authentication is configured using a JWT (JSON Web Token) obtained from the OAuth2
+, Vault uses a JWT (JSON Web Token) issued by the OAuth2 provider after the user logs in.

 Info

-Make sure your OAuth2 provider is configured to issue JWTs, and Vault is set up to validate them.
-The JWT must include the required claims for Vault role mapping.
+Make sure your OAuth2 provider issues JWTs, and Vault is configured to validate them.
+The JWT must include the claims needed for Vault role mapping.

 Field | Description |